-In my approach to Hot Yoga, called the Hot Yoga Evolution*, we begin the class with 2-3 Sun-salutations.
+In my approach to Hot Yoga, based on the Barkan Method, and called the Hot Yoga Evolution*, we begin the class with 2-3 Sun-salutations.
 We think that doing salutations is a good idea for several reasons.
 Today, I will explain one of them: the Teacher is able to qualify the ability of each Student, as well as qualify the ability of the Students as a group.

 Qualify ability?
 You see, when teaching your Student a particular posture, it is important that you have previously investigated their ability to “approach” the given posture.

 Let me clarify with an example: imagine that you are in a first-time teaching situation with a particular Student.
 You’re going to get them to do Warrior II and Triangle (Virabhadrasana II / Trikonasana).
 But the Student has a “poor” (degenerated) hip joint, which only extends or flexes a little.
 If you are not aware of that limitation from previously observing the Student, he / she will have serious trouble doing the Warrior II, no matter how good your instructions or demonstrations are!
 This is a very common problem in Hot Yoga today, especially for any Teacher with Students who are over the age of 35!

 Beginning your Hot Yoga class with a couple of Sun-salutations is something that I highly recommend!
 You would be able to observe your Students and gather information.